-More and more economists are now realizing that each economy possesses a crucial non-tradable resource, intuitively comparable to the rules of a game, on which its performance and development most importantly depend.
+More and more economists are now realizing that each economy possesses a crucial nontradable resource, intuitively comparable to the rules of a game, on which its performance and development most importantly depend.
 So far, however, the studies of this resource have been highly fragmented.
-Different economists study it in different fields under different names - including 'institutions,' 'constitution,' 'law,' 'property rights,' and 'social norms' - without properly referring to each other and without fully realizing that they are studying basically the same problems.
+Economists have studied it in different fields under different names - including 'institutions,' 'constitution,' 'law,' 'property rights,' and 'social norms' - without properly referring to each other and without fully realizing that they are studying basically the same problems.

-This paper has two aims: (1) to help these fields unite by allowing their questions to be stated in the same well-defined terms; and (2) to help them advance towards important new questions that have not yet been properly addressed.
-As the main tool for pursuing these aims the paper proposes an operationally clear conceptual agent-based model.
-Since the questions involved are many, it may be useful to emphasize, not to suspect the paper of overambition, that the task of a conceptual model is only to allow them to be stated with precision, and not to answer them.

-As it would be difficult to start from several fields simultaneously, it is necessary to chose one.
-The present choice is 'Institutional Economics' (IE), which appears to have the longest history and the most rapid actual growth.
-But this choice should not matter: the model should be easy to interpret in all the other fields.
+This paper has two main aims: (1) to help these fields interconnect by allowing their questions to be stated in the same well-defined terms; and (2) to help them advance towards important new questions that have not yet been properly addressed.
+As the main tool for pursuing these aims the paper proposes a conceptual microeconomic model, easy to interpret in the terminology of all these fields.
+As it would be difficult to work with different terminologies simultaneously, it is necessary to chose the working one.
+The present choice is the terminology of 'Institutional Economics' (IE), which appears to have the longest history and the most rapid actual growth.
+But this terminology cannot be entirely taken as is, for it contains several terms that still lack a clear generally respected definition, including the very term 'institutions.'
+Aim (1) must therefore also include clarifications of this terminology.